 Collective freehold enfranchisement is a right upon qualification to collectively acquire the freehold of the building from the existing landlord.
 This involves owners of the flats referred as ‘qualifying tenants’ joining together in the legal action which is prescribed in the Leasehold Reform Housing & Urban Development Act 1993 (as amended).

-There are set rules prescribed in 1993 Act that flat owners must meet before being able to exercise the right to enfranchise.
-The initial rule demands that at least 50% of the qualifying tenants must participate in the claim and the building itself must meet the required criteria which is outlined below.
+There are set rules prescribed in the 1993 Act that flat owners must meet before being able to exercise the right to enfranchise.
+The initial rule demands that at least 50% of the qualifying tenants must participate in the claim and the building itself must meet the required criteria which are outlined below.

 The basic enfranchisement process as follows:

 There is no right of collective enfranchisement where all four criterions are met below in accordance with section 118 of Commonhold and Leasehold Reform Act 2002:

 Once you determined whether the building qualifies for collective enfranchisement, the hardest part follows and that is – getting a required number of leaseholders to join the action.
 This usually takes a good level of organisation and persuasion and you should be prepared for the scenario where certain leaseholders will drop out in the process.

 Please note, as previously mentioned at least 50% of leaseholders must participate in the claim to qualify for serving the initial notice called section 13.

 It is crucial that you only instruct surveyors and solicitors with sufficient experience to represent you in the freehold enfranchisement claim.

 When choosing a solicitor, research whether they are part of accreditation schemes such as The Law Society or belong to associations such as Association of Leasehold Enfranchisement Practitioners.